codezonediitj/adaboost/README.md

 4. Google Test
 5. Boost.Python

 Note that for building and installing for Linux systems following instructions should be followed.
-For windows  - README - for windows.docx
+For windows [click here](https://github.com/bits2zbytes/adaboost/blob/windowsSupportReadME/README%20-%20for%20windows.docx)

 Building from source
 --------------------